josefelixsandoval/cp202-a1q1/README.md

 > Don't overthink the solution for this section.
 It's very simple.
 It's exactly as I describe it: all you have to do is rename and move around folders and files.

 # Description
-In this directory you will find a few folders and files.
+In this repo you will find a few folders and files.
 There are a few sub folders, and you must look at each of them.
 Most folders have README.txt files.

 README.txt files give a description of what's inside of the folders or a description of the folder.